How to Follow FDA Cybersecurity Guidelines

-The FDA regulates the safety, efficiency, and security of medical devices.
+The FDA is a federal agency that regulates the safety, efficiency, and security of medical devices.
 And, in an effort to improve the quality of care, medical devices are now being connected to the internet, hospital networks, and other medical devices.
 Unfortunately, medical devices can and often do have cybersecurity vulnerabilities.

 This means that software that used to be secure from cyberthreats have become vulnerable to cyberattacks as medical devices continue to be integrated into the Internet of Things (IoT).
 In fact, 93% of healthcare organizations have reported a data breach within the past three years, according to a recent report from Health Leaders.
 And, the average cost of a data breach is $423 per record or nearly $4 billion by the end of 2019.

-This blog outlines FDA cybersecurity guidance and examines how to achieve secure medical device development through best practices and SAST tools.
+Here we explain what are the FDA cybersecurity guidelines and how to achieve secure medical device development through best practices and SAST tools.

-In 2018, the FDA published a draft of its latest cybersecurity guidance.
+In 2018, the agency published a draft of its latest FDA cybersecurity guidelines.
 The guidance helps developers ensure that their medical devices are safe and secure.
-Following the guidance also increases the likelihood of a device meeting FDA clearance.
+Following the guidance also increases the likelihood of a device meeting the requirements for clearance.

-While the FDA cybersecurity guidance provides instructions for a wide variety of medical devices, the most essential to embedded devices include the following:
+While the guideline provides instructions for a wide variety of medical devices, the most essential to embedded devices include the following:

 - Provide documentation related to design controls.
 Specifically, documentation on design validation, software validation, and risk analysis.

 - Ensure that all incoming data is not modified in transit or at rest.
 And, that it is compliant with the specifications.

 - Use industry-accepted best practices to maintain and verify the integrity of code while it is being executed by the device.